-A Young Person’s Champion has been appointed to Worcester City Council, putting issues such as child poverty, youth employment and young people’s well-being at the heart of future decision-making.
+Worcester City Council has a Young Person’s Champion, whose role is to putt issues such as child poverty, youth employment and young people’s wellbeing at the Council's decision-making.

-The move ensures that future City Council policies and decisions will be assessed for their impact on children and young people.
+The Young Person’s Champion ensures that City Council policies and decisions are assessed for their impact on children and young people.

-You can contact the new Young Person’s champion by emailing This email address is being protected from spambots.
-You need JavaScript enabled to view it.
+You can contact the Young Person’s Champion by emailing This email address is being protected from spambots.
+You need JavaScript enabled to view it..

 Schools, education and learning